soni801/autoclicker/CONTRIBUTING.md

 - Use `UPPER_CASE_SNAKE_CASE` for
     - Static variables
 - Do not use Hungarian notation
-- Do not use any characters outside the english alphabet in code or comments
+- Do not use any characters outside the english alphabet in code nor comments
 - Use en_US (e.g. *color* instead of *colour*) in both code and comments
-- Put `{` on newline
+- Put `{` on newlines
-- Do not use `{}` on single line statements
+- Do not use `{}` for single line statements